ETIM-PAUL/ZKEvent/README.md

 - **IPFS**: This is the platform for uploading of event logo

+- **Chainlink Data Feeds**: Chainlink was used to fetch price feed for LINK, ETH and DAI (three modes of payment on the platform)

 ## SMART CONTRACT OVERVIEW

 The following are functions used to implement the event management system.